4000, Eligibility and Fees

 • Any required changes made to Form 3029 by the PHC program must be incorporated into the grantee-developed alternate screening tool.
 Grantees will need to submit their grantee-developed alternate screening tool with the incorporated changes within 60 calendar days for re-review and approval.

-• The PHC program reserves the right to request additional edits or withdraw its approval of the use of an alternate eligibility tool.
+• The PHC program reserves the right to request additional edits or withdraw its approval of the use of an alternate eligibility screening tool.
 HHSC program will notify the grantee of the decision in writing and include the date the use of the alternate tool must be discontinued.

 The following forms are optional, but may be used to aid in completing the eligibility screening process: